-Since 1939, Giles and Kendall, the manufacturer of CedarSafe planks and panels, has concentrated on making the finest products from 100% Aromatic Eastern Red Cedar.
-All of our products are manufactured at one of Giles and Kendall’s two U.S. manufacturing facilities, either Huntsville, Alabama (where the company is headquartered) or Gainesville, Missouri.
+Since 1939, the manufacturer of CedarSafe planks and panels, has concentrated on making the finest products from 100% Aromatic Eastern Red Cedar.
+All of our products are manufactured at our U.S. manufacturing facility in Gainesville, Missouri.

 If you would like more information about our company, please use our contact page to send us an e-mail.
-You can also write to us at our physical address, contact us on Facebook, or simply call our toll-free number.
+You can also write to us at our physical address, visit us on Facebook, or simply give us a call.

 Insects Repelled by Cedar